awsdocs/amazon-redshift-developer-guide/doc_source/t_uploading-encrypted-data.md

 **Note**
 If you get a cipher encryption error message when you use the encryption API for the first time, your version of the JDK may have a Java Cryptography Extension \(JCE\) jurisdiction policy file that limits the maximum key length for encryption and decryption transformations to 128 bits\.
 For information about addressing this issue, go to [Specifying Client\-Side Encryption Using the AWS SDK for Java](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryptionUpload.html) in the *Amazon Simple Storage Service Developer Guide*\.

-For information about loading client\-side encrypted files into your Amazon Redshift tables using the COPY command, see [Loading Encrypted Data Files from Amazon S3](c_loading-encrypted-files.md)\.
+For information about loading client\-side encrypted files into your Amazon Redshift tables using the COPY command, see [Loading encrypted data files from Amazon S3](c_loading-encrypted-files.md)\.

-## Example: Uploading Client\-Side Encrypted Data<a name="client-side-encryption-example"></a>
+## Example: Uploading client\-side encrypted data<a name="client-side-encryption-example"></a>

 For an example of how to use the AWS SDK for Java to upload client\-side encrypted data, go to [Example 1: Encrypt and Upload a File Using a Client\-Side Symmetric Master Key](https://docs.aws.amazon.com/AmazonS3/latest/dev/encrypt-client-side-symmetric-master-key.html) in the *Amazon Simple Storage Service Developer Guide*\.